ExchangeUnion/docs/Contribute.md

 # Contribute & Earn

 Yay!
-Kudos for being a part of Exchange Union & for helping to build the Exchange Union Daemon, our node software!
+Thanks for helping us build `xud`!
 Any contributions are welcome no matter how big or small.
 From typos and bug fixes to entire modules - you will be awarded with our token, XUC.

 ## Contribution Guidelines